yonboyjohnjoy/ledatascifi-2022/content/about/tips.md

 You'll build your own codebook, a list of "recipes" you use repeatedly, as the semester goes on.
 But community codebook will help you get started!

-Please submit ideas for new entries if you recognize us using code repeated!
-It counts as participation credit &#11088; &#11088; &#11088;
+Please submit ideas for new entries if you recognize us using code repeatedly!
+It counts as extra credit &#11088; &#11088; &#11088;

 ```